Is Your Cat Anorexic?

 The benzodiazepines are a class of drug that stimulates appetite in cats, with diazepam (Valium) being the best known in this group.
 It works dramatically when given intravenously, but less consistently when given orally.
 The effects are short-lived, however, and the amount of food eaten usually falls short of the cat’s nutritional requirements.
 Side effects include sedation and uncoordinated gait.
 Multiple reports of a serious, often fatal adverse reaction resulting in severe liver damage have made the use of the benzodiazepines controversial, especially since better alternatives now exist.

 The glucocorticoids are a class of drugs commonly prescribed for numerous disorders.
-Increased appetite is a well-documented side effect, although dogs experience more hunger from these drugs as compared to cats.
+Increased appetite is a well-documented side effect, although dogs experience more hunger from these drugs than cats.
 The appetite-stimulating effect tends to last only a few weeks, and there are many potential side effects (diabetes, congestive heart failure, immunosuppression), making these drugs a poor choice for long-term use as appetite stimulants.

 In my feline practice, we often diagnose cats with inflammatory bowel disease (IBD).
 Poor appetite is a common clinical sign of IBD.
 Prednisolone, a glucocorticoid, is the drug of choice for treatment.
 When initially administered at relatively high doses for IBD, the increase in appetite is likely due to the appetite stimulating effect of the drug.
 As the dosage is gradually tapered to every other day therapy, the continued good appetite is likely due to resolution of the IBD.